 Resident Camps – Chapter 3701-25 – Ohio Administrative Code | Ohio Laws

 Smoke Free Workplace Program – Chapter 3701-52 – Ohio Administrative Code | Ohio Laws

 Food Safety Training (Download Our Training Flyer)

 Hamilton County Public Health is pleased to offer two levels of food safety training for food service and retail food operators.
 The trainings are available for anyone who wishes to learn proper food safety.
-Food Safety Application Registration and download a Spanish registration form here.
+2023 Food Training Application (2023 Application to attend Food Safety Training in Spanish)

 Person In Charge Food Certification Course: The Person In Charge course, which is about 2.5 hours in length, is designed to cover the basic aspects of food safety including food sources, personal hygiene, and proper cooking and holding temperatures for food.
 The Person in Charge course is required for all new operations.
 All food service operations and retail food establishments, that opened after March 1, 2010, must have at least one person per shift that has attended the Person in Charge course or equivalent.